maxant/kafka-data-consistency/mf/README.md

 ## TODO

 - ability to change a config in the draft, which recalcs discounts and price
+- validate within limits of product
+- publish product limits with rest
 - create create pdf
 - accept offer => event to billing